Vitamin D may not relieve arthritis pain

-Jan 9 (Reuters) - Taking daily vitamin D doesn’t keep knee pain from getting worse or slow the loss of cartilage for people with osteoarthritis, according to a U.S. study.
+NEW YORK (Reuters Health) - Taking daily vitamin D doesn’t keep knee pain from getting worse or slow the loss of cartilage for people with osteoarthritis, according to a new study.

 Previous research suggested that among people with the joint disorder, those with higher levels of vitamin D in their blood tended to have a slower progression of symptoms.
 But whether that meant taking more in supplement form would also have a protective effect was unclear.